akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 - Up to 20 subscribers per PIM instance
 - Up to 20 subscriptions per subscribers
+- No limit on the type of events

 ### Is the order of events guaranteed?